jamesnapierstuart/BatchAudioMixer/README.md

 BatchAudioMixer mixes n number of audio files in a directory to a single audio file

 ## Credits
-Built by Jamie Stuart & Ross Stack
+Built by Jamie Stuart, Ross Stack & Sam Doyle

 ## Overview
 BatchAudioMixer takes audio files in a selected directory and mixes them together